christophercrouzet/revl/doc/overview.rst

 ========

-Upon writing a piece of code for Maya, it might be interesting to know how it performs under different conditions, such as within scenes that are large or small, that define a deep DAG hiearchy or a flat one, that use many node types or only a few, and so on.
+Upon writing a piece of code for Maya, it might be interesting to know how it performs **under different conditions**, such as within scenes that are large or small, that define a deep DAG hiearchy or a flat one, that use many node types or only a few, and so on.

 Following sets of user-provided commands, Revl can **pseudo-randomly generate Maya scenes** with different properties against which the behaviour of a piece